28 Orienting Your Intern: Office Basics, Your Policies and Procedures, and Parking and Transportation

 Transportation and Parking

-Transportation examples include:
+Transportation discussions include:

 - Campus JagLINE shuttle or IU Health shuttle service and tips on timing or which route to take